MattBevis/cloudcase-coding-challenge/README.md

 ## Hosting

 To view this form in a hosted environment you can you use following url: https://cloudcase-coding-challenge.web.app..
-The salary deploye with this version is $250000.
+The salary deployed with this version is $250000.

 ## Assumptions